 - 1. Permit types Visit the CLT Development Center website for more information on permits. - a.
-Non-development customers prior to removing a heritage tree customers must obtain a Non-Development Heritage Tree Permit. - b.
-Development customers new projects that trigger or sites that have previous triggered UDO development applicability are required to submit plans via the City's land development permitting processes. - 2.
+Non-development customers prior to removing a heritage tree customers must obtain a Non-Development Heritage Tree Permit. - e.i.
+Permit expiration removal permits are valid for 1 year, after expiring new permits must be obtained - b.
+Development customers new projects that trigger or sites that have previously triggered UDO development applicability are required to submit plans via the City's land development permitting processes. - 2.
 What type of TDA is prohibited and when? certain types of TDA are prohibited and/or regulated related to heritage trees depending on: - a. the type of heritage tree (CHT vs. UHT); and - b. whether a scenario is non-development or development-related.